PeteKuzma/PeteKuzma/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Astronomer 🔭 and Data Scientist 🧮 at the National Astronomical Observatory of Japan, but really, just an Aussie 🇦🇺 that loves numbers and working with data.
+Astronomer 🔭 and Data Scientist 🧮 at the National Astronomical Observatory of Japan, but really, just an Aussie 🇦🇺 that loves numbers and working with data (and Eurovision 🎤).
 I use code at work and in play!
 After acknowledging my Academic nature of hoarding code, I'm finally uploading the work I've done.
 Watch this space (pun intended).

 ## ✔️ Key Skills
 📋 **Data Science:** Accomplished in data science and statistical methods such as Bayesian Inference, multivariate regression and machine learning to extract insights and make data-driven decisions
-🎤 **Scientific Communication:** An experienced science communicator, with presentations ranging from Academic Colloquia and [scientific outreach](https://www.youtube.com/watch?v=61-Mfi484fQ) to "Physics in the Pub", "Nerd Nite" and "Astronomy on Tap".\
+📣 **Scientific Communication:** An experienced science communicator, with presentations ranging from Academic Colloquia and [scientific outreach](https://www.youtube.com/watch?v=61-Mfi484fQ) to "Physics in the Pub", "Nerd Nite" and "Astronomy on Tap".\
 🐍 **Programming Languages:** Proficient in Python, experience in SQL and R for data manipulation and analysis.\
 📈 **Data Visualization:** Well-versed in visualising data. breaking down the complexity of data to an easy-to-understand story, suitable for experts and novices.\
 📝 **Publishing Data:** Published many [articles](https://ui.adsabs.harvard.edu/search/p_=0&q=author%3A%22Kuzma%2C%20P.%20B.%22&sort=date%20desc%2C%20bibcode%20desc) in peer-reviewed journals.